-----

 Stunts, 1990 Graphics displayed by the original executable from 1990 Stunts fixed Graphics repaired in 2025 by Alberto Marnetto

 The problem with the backflips remains, but with help from Lucas Pedrosa I adapted my game, Simcar, to use tracks from Stunts and in my game, backflips and frontflips are possible, because physics are taken into consideration, including Newton's 3rd law of motion: if two bodies exert forces on each other, these forces have the same magnitude but opposite directions.
 So when the car is in the air, acceleration and brake will transfer torque from the wheels to the car.
 You can watch the second video in the page with Simcar.
-The problem with my game is that only cars are included and no motorbikes, because you have to sit on a bike to keep it balanced, which doesn't work with a simulation game.
+One problem with my game is that only cars are included and no motorbikes, because you have to sit on a bike to keep it balanced, which doesn't work with a simulation game.
 If someone recommends to you a video game with bikes or skates, that person is trying to trick you.
 Stunts is not a simulation game, so in Stunts, this not so much of a problem.

 Download

-The archive below includes the repaired game and some tools made by a few people.
 Details inside.
 The game requires FreeDOS or some emulator, such as DOSBox.

 Download DOSBOX.tar.gz